Lemon garlic chicken is a tried and true favorite with my kids and my husband, gobbled up quickly every time, with several requests for seconds.

-One of the struggles we face every week is how to eat dinner together, the four of us as a family.
+When our kids were young, one of the struggles we faced every week was how to eat dinner together, the four of us, as a family.

 It seems simple enough, until you factor in commutes, toddlers who go to bed before 7 p.m., and evening work commitments.